 Extension number 8577.

-Tahir Abbas BSc (Econ) MSocSc PhD FRSA is an Assistant Professor in Security Studies at Leiden University Institute of Security and Global Affairs in The Hague (2018-) and a Visiting Senior Fellow at the Department of Government at The London School of Economics and Political Science (2017-).
-Abbas teaches on the MSc in Crisis and Security Management, in particular the courses, ‘Dealing with Terrorism and Foreign Fighters’ and the ‘Sociology of Terrorism’.
-Abbas obtained his PhD in Ethnic Relations from the University of Warwick.
-Having worked and taught in the UK and Turkey, he is the author, editor and co-editor of 20 books and volumes, and over 75 peer-reviewed publications.
+Tahir Abbas FRSA is an Assistant Professor at the Institute Security and Global Affairs at Leiden University in The Hague and a Visiting Senior Fellow at the Department of Government at The London School of Economics and Political Science.
+He was born in Birmingham, England, and currently lives and works in The Hague.
+He holds a PhD in Ethnic Relations from the University of Warwick and has worked and taught in the UK and Turkey.
+His current research interests are the intersections of Islamophobia and radicalisation, gender and violence, and ethnic relations.
+He is the author, editor and co-editor of 12 books (18 vols) and over 70 peer-reviewed articles.

 Tahir's research and academic writing concentrate on ethnic and migration studies; Islamophobia and radicalisation; counter-terrorism and social policy; and religious conflict and Muslim politics.
 His work fuses together the fields of sociology, education, criminology, politics, social policy and international relations.